paulcockrell/tagc-website/src/pages/index.md

 image: /img/hft-jumbotron.jpg
 notificationsHeading: Club Notices
 notifications:
-  - text: >
+  - text: >-
-      This is Tayside Airgun Club's new website!
-It is still a work in progress and will not be fully launched until February, but you are welcome to browse the unfinished product.
+      WELCOME TO TAYSIDE AIRGUN CLUB'S NEW WEBSITE.

       We hope you find the new site easy to navigate and that you find the information you are looking for.
-Once officially launched, we will keep the site up to date including club news, events and items for sale.
     type: primary
   - text: >
       MEMBERSHIP CARDS - Please remember to collect your membership cards from